 They use software & artificial intelligence to not only create your business’ look and feel but also maintain that look and feel everywhere that you want.

 Their main tool is their Tailor Brands logo maker.
 Rather than use templates or quiz questions like a traditional automated logo creator, they have you answer whether you like or dislike styles.
 Their AI does a version of NetFlix’s recommendation algorithm but with design styles.

-Once you approve a certain design style, their software creates an entire brand identity and uses rules to apply it to applications ranging from a simple logo to a Facebook ad to to a social media post to a Twitter profile to website headers to branded merchandise to even a seasonal logo version.
+Once you approve a certain design style, their software creates an entire brand identity and uses rules to apply it to applications ranging from a simple logo to a Facebook ad to a social media post to a Twitter profile to website headers to branded merchandise to even a seasonal logo version.

 Background on Tailor Brands

 There have always been a plethora of DIY design tools on the Internet.
 I use Stencil for my Featured Images.
 I’ve used Canva for social images.
 I’ve used native branding tools with Buffer & social networks to customize my logos & images.

 In other words, the world of DIY design has been here for a while.
 You don’t need a Mad Men-Esque setup of paying $$$ for graphic designers to create a pitch deck.